Safety and Security for Global Study Students

 These advisories can be for a variety of reasons and it is important to read the entire Travel Advisories to understand the risks in a country regardless of the level.
 Most countries are issued advisories at the 1 and 2 levels.

 Participation in Countries with Elevated Risks

-If a student wishes to apply to or continue to participate in a program with elevated risks as determined by Gettysburg College, the student and their family will be required to sign a secondary waiver acknowledging and accepting these additional risks.
-Gettysburg reserves the right to make decisions about global study before or during a global study program, which may include program suspension or cancellation.
+If a student wishes to apply to or continue to participate in a program with elevated risks as determined by Gettysburg College, the student and their family will be required to sign an Acknowledgement of Risks, which may include program suspension or cancellation.